Teaching sheep shearing

 scientists created a chemical method of shearing called "bio-clip."

-causes the wool follicle to break and the fleece to drop off on
+caused the wool follicle to break and the fleece to drop off on

 Scientists have developed a shearing table so the shearer doesn't